MostafaMonged/LMS/README.md

 **Tests logs:**

-For information about tests logs you will find generated log files under **tests/logs/**
+For information about tests logs you will find generated log files under **tests/logs/** directory

 ## Additional Resources in Deliverables Directory